Come with us as the Oklahoma Tourism Department team takes a road trip to the Muskogee area.

 It was a beautiful April morning, Muskogee was on the menu and we were looking forward to finding some eclectic adventures awaiting us there.
 Our itinerary included the U.S.S.
 Batfish and War Memorial Park, the Whitlock Wishouse Bed & Breakfast, the Castle of Muskogee and Honor Heights Park where the azaleas were in bloom.

 The U.S.S.
 Batfish and War Memorial Park was an extraordinary attraction that offers a tour of an actual submarine used during World War II.
 I became a little claustrophobic as we descended into the teeny, tiny interior that once held 80 Navy crew members, 16 torpedoes and 60 beds.
 The limited space of the living quarters was astonishing.
 There were only eight of us and I felt the need to conserve as much air as possible.
 Crew members alternated shifts throughout the day and night in order to fit everyone in the small mess area and take turns on the beds.
 The mere thought of being in that submarine with 79 other people made me want to grab a brown bag and breathe in and out deeply.
 The tour guide told us how the crew lived and conducted business for months at a time aboard the submarine.
 It was captivating learning about the lifestyle and achievements of the crew of the U.S.S.
 Batfish while viewing the place the crew called home.
+(Note: Due to the damage from the flood that occurred in May 2019, guests are currently unable to board the USS Batfish.)

 After the dreamy young musician sang for us, we had an equally dreamy lunch at the Whitlock Wishouse Restaurant and Bed & Breakfast.
 The Whitlock Wishouse is a premier bed and breakfast inn that also serves lunch and dinner to the public on select days of the week.
 The meal was an incredible experience.
 After a delicious salad, we enjoyed pot roast so tender that it was hard to keep on your fork, mashed potatoes smothered in savory gravy and green beans seasoned in just the right way.
 The Wishouse desserts were so good it made me want to cry tears of joy.
 Two giant desserts were beautifully presented in larger-than-life margarita glasses each about a foot tall.
 These pass-and-share desserts were unbelievable.
 The first was called Chocolate Suicide Cake and came complete with homemade ice cream and enough hot fudge to satisfy any chocoholic.
 The other option was hot bread pudding with a rich caramel sauce.
 Forget calling it simply sinful, this amazing treat could only have come from heaven above.
 After we finished eating, we embarked on a tour of the bed and breakfast guestrooms.
 The owner is an avid hunter, so his many exotic trophies populate the B&B. Each room has its own decorative flair which produces its own experience.
 Depending on your room selection, you might feel like you have stepped back into Egyptian times or gone on a jungle safari.